dssg/triage/example/config/README.md

 - `grid_config`: Each lower-level key is a hyperparameter name for the given classifier, and each value is a list of potential values.
 All possible combinations of classifiers and hyperparameters are trained.
 Please check out the [grid_config section](https://github.com/dssg/triage/blob/6cb43f9cca032a980cbc25a9501e9559135fd04d/example/config/experiment.yaml#L276) in `experiment.yaml` as for a detailed example.

+NOTE: Triage now include a new parameter named 'model_grid_presets' (see above) you can't have both at the same time.
+The experiment will fail if you forget this.

 ### Prediction
 How predictions are computed for train and test matrices?
 This is used only for *stored* predcitions and only affect postmodeling analysis (not model scoring), so if you are not stroing predictions, this will not affect anything.